xipengchen/Xipeng-Chen-Personal-Website/index.md

 I am an associate professor of economics at the Research Institute of Economics and Management (RIEM), Southwestern University of Finance and Economics (SWUFE), Chengdu China.

-My broad research field is empirical microeconomics that intergrates solid economic theory with empirical evidence by using rigorous econometric analysis to study policy relevant questions.
+My broad research field is empirical microeconomics that integrates solid economic theory with empirical evidence by using rigorous econometric analysis to study policy relevant questions.
 In particular, my research covers a wide range of topics, including auctions, savings, education, and human development.<br/>

 <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher) -->